 The Manager believes in conducting the business of CICT in ways that seek to deliver sustainable value to Unitholders.
 Best practices are promoted as a means to build an excellent business for CICT and the Manager’s accountability to Unitholders for CICT’s performance.
 Prompt fulfilment of statutory reporting requirements is but one way to maintain Unitholders’ confidence and trust in the capability and integrity of the Manager.

-The Manager actively engages with Unitholders with a view to solicit and understand their views, and has put in place a Unitholders’ Communication and Investor Relations Policy to promote regular, effective and fair communications with Unitholders.
+The Manager actively engages with Unitholders with a view to solicit and understand their views, and has put in place a Unitholders’ Communication and Investor Relations Policy which allows for an ongoing exchange of views so as to promote regular, effective and fair communications with Unitholders.
 The Unitholders’ Communication and Investor Relations Policy, which sets out the mechanism through which Unitholders may contact the Manager with questions and through which the Manager may respond to such questions, is available on the Website.
-Unitholders are welcomed to engage with the Manager beyond general meetings and they may do so by contacting the Investor Relations department whose details may be found on the Website via the Manager Contacts channel on the Website.
+Unitholders are welcomed to engage with the Manager beyond general meetings and they may do so by contacting the Investor Relations department whose details may be found on the Website under the IR Home page.

-More information on the Manager’s investor and media relations efforts can be found in the Stakeholders and Communities - Investors section on pages 178 to 179 of this Annual Report.
+More information on the Manager’s investor and media relations efforts can be found in the Stakeholders and Communities - Our Investors section on pages 56 to 58 of the Sustainability Report 2022.

-The Manager also has in place a corporate communications function supported by CL’s Group Communications department which works closely with the media and oversees CICT’s media communications efforts.
+The Manager also has in place a corporate communications function supported by CLI’s Group Communications department which works closely with the media and oversees CICT’s media communications efforts.

 Managing Stakeholder Relationships

-The Board’s role includes considering sustainability as part of its strategic formulation.
+The Board’s role includes considering sustainability as part of its strategy formulation.
 The Manager adopts an inclusive approach for CICT by considering and balancing the needs and interests of material stakeholders, as part of the overall strategy to ensure that the best interests of CICT are served.
 The Manager is committed to sustainability and incorporates the key principles of environmental and social responsibility, and corporate governance in CICT’s business strategies and operations.
 The Manager has arrangements in place to identify and engage with material stakeholder groups from time to time to gather feedback on the sustainability issues most important to them and to manage its relationships with such groups.
-Such arrangements include maintaining the Website, which is kept updated with current information, to facilitate communication and engagement with CICT’s stakeholders.
-More details of CICT’s sustainability strategy and stakeholder engagement can be found on pages 151 to 185 of this Annual Report.
+Such arrangements include maintaining the Website, which is kept updated with current information on its sustainability approach and stakeholder engagements, to facilitate communication and engagement with CICT’s stakeholders.
+For more details of CICT’s sustainability approach, environmental policies and stakeholder engagements, please refer to the Sustainability Report 2022.

 The EC oversees the day-to-day activities of the Manager and that of CICT, on behalf of the Board.
 The EC is guided by its terms of reference, in particular, the EC: